-

 ★

-Many owners can reuse an existing indoor doorbell chime so rings are heard throughout the home, but compatibility with older mechanical or digital chimes must be checked and may require extra wiring work.
+Many owners can reuse an existing indoor doorbell chime so rings are heard throughout the home, but compatibility with older mechanical or digital chimes must be checked, fitting the included Pro Power Kit or using a chime-bypass wiring setup may be required, and some homes need extra wiring work to get everything sounding correctly.

 -